Skip to main content

 SSAP Discussion Draft

 As a port of communities, we are looking to community members and stakeholders to provide feedback on the Port’s proposed SSAP.
-On August 20, 2024, the Port released the SSAP Discussion Draft for a 60-day review period.
-Comments, data, and discussions on potential opportunities or gaps in the preliminary SSAP are all welcome.
+On August 20, 2024, the Port released the SSAP Discussion Draft for a 60-day review period seeking comments, data, and discussions on potential opportunities or gaps in the preliminary SSAP.

-After the comment period closes, Port staff will review the comments and prepare an updated draft of the SSAP.
+The comment period closed on October 25, 2024.
+Port staff will review the comments and prepare an updated draft of the SSAP.
 The process to develop the SSAP is designed to be iterative and responsive to feedback, and this process will likely continue to evolve as the SSAP evolves.

 CLICK HERE TO REVIEW THE SSAP DISCUSSION DRAFT